synapticloop/panl/README.md

     collections are not
   - Added `indexdesc` as a sorting option so that the facets can be sorted by index (ascending is the default) and now descending.
+  - Updated generator to:
+    - Include the uniquekey property for the correct Solr field
+    - Keep - or at least attempt to keep - facet and field LPSE codes from an existing file
+    - Updated the commenting for  Solr fields that are analysed with a warning that it probably shouldn't be a facet.

 - **Bug Fixes**